India national cricket team: Fan following

 Often, fans engage in protests regarding players if they believe that regionalism has affected selection, or because of regional partisan support for local players.
-In 2005, when Sourav Ganguly was dropped from the team, Ganguly's home town Kolkata erupted in protests.
-India later played a match against South Africa in Kolkata, West Bengal.
+In 2005, when Ganguly was dropped from the team, Ganguly's home town Kolkata erupted in protests.
+India later played a match against South Africa in Kolkata.
 The Indian team was booed by the crowd who supported South Africa instead of India in response to Ganguly's dropping.
 Similar regional divisions in India regarding selection have also caused protests against the team, with political activists from the regional Kalinga Kamgar Sena party in Odisha disrupting the arrival of the team in Cuttack for an ODI over the lack of a local player in the team, with one activist manhandling coach Greg Chappell.
-Similar treatment was handed to Sunil Gavaskar in the 1987 World Cup Semi Finals by crowds at Wankhede Stadium when he got bowled by Philip DeFreitas.
+Similar treatment was handed to Sunil Gavaskar in the 1987 World Cup Semi Finals by crowds at Wankhede Stadium when he got bowled by Phillip DeFreitas.